ShoreShop/ShoreModel_Benchmark/submissions/README.md

 ## How to submit

-To submit your results, please:

 1. [fork](https://github.com/yongjingmao/ShoreModel_Benchmark/fork) this repository;
    - Begin by forking the original workshop repository to your GitHub account.
 2. Create a Submission Folder:
    - Inside the submission folder, create a subfolder named ModelName_AuthorInitials.
 Replace ModelName with the name of your model and AuthorInitials with your initials.
 3. Place Your Prediction Files:
    - Copy your completed prediction files (shorelines_prediction_short.csv and/or shorelines_prediction_long.csv) into the subfolder created in Step 2.
-4. Provide Your Model Description:
+4. Provide Your Model Description (example is [here](https://github.com/yongjingmao/ShoreModel_Benchmark/blob/main/submissions/ShoreFor/README.md)):
    - Include a README.md file providing a clear description of the model you used.
-   - Copy and complete the labelling checkbox to the README.md.
+   - Copy and complete the model classification checkboxes to the README.md.
 5. Include Your Code (Optional):
    - Create another subfolder within the algorithm folder named ModelName_AuthorInitials.
    - Copy your commented code into this subfolder.
    - Include a README.md file providing clear instructions on how to run your code to reproduce the prediction outputs.
 6. Submit Your Results:
    - Create a [Pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) to the original workshop repository to submit your prediction results and optional code.